 - Turn out onto a lightly greased cookie sheet and gently press into a 10 inch circle (about the size of a dinner plate).
 Cut dough into 8 pieces and separate on the baking sheet so they don't bake into each other.
 Brush tops with a little extra milk.

 - Bake for 15-20 minutes or until cooked and lightly golden brown.
-Cool before frosting.
+Cool before coating with icing.

 Join the Club!